educ8s/Pygame-Collisions-Example/README.md

 ## Usage

 - Run the script and a window titled "Pygame collisions" will appear.
-- The `Dino` character will automatically move and interact with the obstacle.
+- The `Dino` character can be moved using the arrow keys on the keyboard.
 - The obstacle is drawn as a black rectangle.
 - If a collision occurs, visual feedback will be provided.